radeonxray/UFO-Exam/README.md

 ## So how did _static typing_ affect our project?

-Using _static typing_ meant that the team had to write and define more code (due to _type-checking_) than would probably be needed if the team has opted to use _dynamic typing_.
+Using _static typing_ meant that the team had to write and define more code (due to _type-checking_) than would probably be needed if the team had opted to use _dynamic typing_.

 As an example, below is a picture of an _interface_ (a definition for an _object_) with _typed_ variables.